 In January 2011, Mascher created a Community Engagement program to explore and foster long-lasting and reciprocal relationships with the surrounding community by developing art-driven engagement and shared resource programs with organizations such as Moffett Elementary School and GALAEI (Gay and Lesbian AIDs Education Initiative).
 Mascher is proactive in the goals of racial equity and inclusion, as well as being conscientious neighbors.
 Mascher also provides continued professional development for its Artists in Residence and members of Philadelphia's dance community.
 Master classes and workshop intensives have been offered by artists such as Deborah Hay, Katsura Kan, Miguel Gutierrez, and Kira Kirsch.

 After 14 years of being based in the Old Kensington neighborhood, Mascher Space relocated to 2519 Germantown Ave during December, 2019.
-In a need to adapt to the pandemic, Mascher entered into a partnership with Headlong Studios and Ninth Planet during the fall of 2020, and will be sharing space and resources at 1170 S Broad St in South Philadelphia.
+In a need to adapt to the pandemic, Mascher entered into a partnership with Headlong Studios and Ninth Planet during the fall of 2020, and now shares space and resources at 1170 S Broad St in South Philadelphia.